-1. Juniors and seniors are eligible for an after-school open campus privilege.
-Open campus means the students may leave the campus and return after reporting to the front office.
-If a parent/guardian does not want his or her junior or senior daughter to be allowed off campus after school, the parent/guardian should provide the Dean of Students with written notification.

-- 2. Underclassmen (freshmen and sophomores) are required to remain on campus after school and are not permitted to leave campus for food/beverages, etc. and return to the IWA campus. - 3.
-Students who are participating or attending an IWA school event (athletic practices or games, club meetings, drama productions, concerts, etc.), must be picked up at the conclusion of the event in a timely manner. - 4.
-Students who are not under the supervision of a faculty club sponsor or a coach may not remain on campus after 5:30 p.m.
+- 1. Juniors and seniors are eligible for after school open campus privilege.
+Open campus means the students may leave the campus and return and sign in at the front office.
+If a parent/guardian does not want the junior or senior to be allowed off campus after school, the parent/guardian should provide the Dean of Students with written notification. - 2.
+Underclassmen (freshmen and sophomores) are required to remain on campus after school and are not permitted to leave campus for food/beverages, etc. and return to the IWA campus. - 3.
+Official supervision is provided during school hours (8:00 a.m. to 3:30 p.m.).
+Security cameras are strategically located throughout campus to assist with security measures. - 4.
+At 5:30 p.m., all remaining students on campus must report to the cafeteria and all students should have arrangements to leave the school campus by 6:00 p.m. - 5.
+Students who are participating or attending an IWA school event (athletic practices or games, drama productions, concerts, etc.), must be picked up at the conclusion of the event in a timely manner. - 6.
+Students who are not under the supervision of a faculty/staff member or a coach may not remain on campus after 5:30 p.m.
 After 5:30 p.m., the parent/guardian must sign the student out in the school office.
-Understanding that unforeseen circumstances may delay student pick-up, a 30-minute grace period is offered.
+Understanding that unforeseen circumstances may delay student pick-up, a 30 minute grace period is offered.
 After 6:00 p.m., the parent/guardian will be billed \$1 per minute from 6:00 p.m. until 7:00 p.m.
-After 7:00 p.m., the parent/guardian will be billed \$2 per minute until the student is picked up by the parent/guardian. - 5.
-Students who are disruptive or consistently disregarding after school guidelines or other school policies will lose the privilege to remain on campus after the school day ends.
+After 7:00 p.m., the parent/guardian will be billed \$2 per minute until the student is picked up by the parent/guardian.

+7. Students who are disruptive or consistently disregarding after school guidelines or other school policies will lose the privilege to remain on campus after the school day ends.